 start is a method on object instances created by SetInterval.
 When start is executed, a reference to wrapper is first stored in start’s local memory, and then wrapper is executed.

-On executing wrapper, the object’s toContinue property is checked for a truthy value.
-For a truthy value, this.fn is executed wrapper is set to be executed on the next this.interval milliseconds using setTimeout(wrapper, this.interval).
-This line in particular stores the setTimeout function in JavaScript’s memory for events, and schedules wrapper to run in the next this.interval milliseconds.
+wrapper is set to be executed on the next this.interval milliseconds using setTimeout(wrapper, this.interval). setTimeout(wrapper, this.interval) stores the setTimeout function in JavaScript’s memory, and schedules wrapper to run in the next this.interval milliseconds.

 clear () {